Phillezi/dns-overrider/README.md

 # DNS Overrider

 DNS Overrider is a tool that allows you to override DNS settings locally and set your own DNS records.
-It's particularly useful for development purposes when you need to test DNS configurations or simulate specific DNS responses.
+It's particularly useful for development purposes when you need to test DNS configurations or simulate specific DNS-names with other addresses.

 Uses [miekg/dns](https://github.com/miekg/dns) dns library.